nxp-appcodehub/dm-kw45-secure-boot-scripts/README.md

     ![](./images/isk_sb3.jpg)
 3. At the Lifecycle OME_Open and OEM_Return, the firmware of main core can be written directly by writing Flash, but the firmware of NBU can only be uploaded via SB3 at any time.

-4. The known issue: due to spsdk, advancing lifecycle to OEM_Retrun is not currently supported
+4. If wireless example is used, change gEraseNVMLink_d to 0.

 ## 6. Support<a name="step6"></a>